-

 Note

 External authentication server must be configured and reachable to disallow local system user authentication in the system parameter.
-If external server configured in ADC for management access is unreachable, local system users can log on to NetScaler.
+If an external server configured in ADC for management access is unreachable, local system users can log on to NetScaler.
 The behavior is set up for recovery purpose.

-Force password change for administrative users
+Force passwords change for administrative users

 For nsroot